 Overview

-You’ll start by exploring AutoCAD’s workspace and user interface, learning how to navigate menus, apply commands, and manage files efficiently.
-Through guided practice, you’ll apply drawing theory to construct and edit precise 2D geometry.
-As you work with lines, circles, arcs, and polylines, you’ll discover how to correct errors, control display settings, and use coordinate systems to position objects accurately.
+In this hands‑on micro‑credential course, you’ll work with AutoCAD’s interface, tools, and workflows to create, edit, organize, and present drawings that meet industry standards.
+You’ll begin by exploring AutoCAD’s workspace and user interface, learning how to navigate menus, apply commands, and manage files efficiently.
+Through guided practice, you’ll apply drawing theory to construct accurate 2D geometry.
+You’ll also work with common drawing objects, correct errors, control display settings, and use coordinate systems to position objects precisely.

-Next, you’ll learn techniques that improve drawing precision and organization using object snaps, layers, and reusable symbols (blocks) to streamline your workflow.
-You’ll also add professional details such as text, hatching, and dimensions, and learn to create layout views and plots that clearly communicate design intent.
-Each concept is introduced through practical exercises that reflect real workplace tasks in architecture, engineering, manufacturing, and design.
+As you progress, you’ll improve drawing precision and organization using object snaps, layers, and reusable symbols (blocks) to streamline your workflow.
+You’ll add professional details with text, hatching, and dimensions, and create layout views and plots that clearly communicate design intent through practical workplace tasks and exercises.
+You’ll work independently at your own pace in an online format, supported by instructor feedback from an industry expert who helps you refine your approach and troubleshoot challenges.

 This course is ideal if you: